MarcoDaz/databases/2_challenges/repository_class_design.md

 -- EXAMPLE
 -- (file: spec/seeds_{table_name}.sql)

 -- Write your SQL seed here.

--- First, you'd need to truncate the table - this is so our table is emptied between each test run so we ca start with a fresh state.
+-- First, you'd need to truncate the table - this is so our table is emptied between each test run, -- so we can start with a fresh state.
 -- (RESTART IDENTITY resets the primary key)

 TRUNCATE TABLE students RESTART IDENTITY; -- replace with your own table name.